This post may contain affiliate links. Please read the disclaimer here.

 Read more: The Hangover Part II Filming Locations in Bangkok

 Bangkok is known for its rooftop bars and one of the fanciest, shmanciest of them all is the Lebua bar at the State Tower.
-This is where Bradley Cooper & Co. attempt to strike a deal with Paul Giamatti to get themselves out of hot water and find the bride’s younger brother in The Hangover Part II.
+This is where Bradley Cooper & Co. attempts to strike a deal with Paul Giamatti to get themselves out of hot water and find the bride’s younger brother in The Hangover Part II.
 If you go to the bar (and you absolutely should!), order the Hangovertini.
 It’s a special cocktail that was concocted for the cast and crew that’s still on the menu.

 Petra as seen in Indiana Jones and the Last Crusade (1989)